 Walk along this, the Community Center Trail, into the forest and it will take you in about 15 minutes through to the fire-hall on Heriot Bay Road.
 However, as you walk this trail towards the fire-hall you will see the Daisy Trail then the Sheppard Trail and then the Homestead Trail each branching off to your left.
 These first two side-trails take you to the Homestead Trail which in turn takes you back to the Community Center Trail if you go right on it, or, if you go left on it, it will take you to the linking trail which forks and will take you either to your right, southeast, in about 10 minutes to Smokey’s Bike Shop on Heriot Bay Road, or, left, for about 10 minutes back to the Community Center, and to a further little side-branch trail directly onto West Road to a spot about five minutes’ walk from the community center.
 There are also cycle trails crossing the main trail on this left trail branch.

-The Homestead Trail is so named because along this trail you can see the remains of a farm where the first European child was born on Quadra Island to the first European woman to settle on the island, during the 1800s; Mary Bryant.
+The Homestead Trail is so named because along this trail you can see the remains of the Bryant family farm where the first European child was born on Quadra Island to the first European woman (Mary Bryant) to settle on the island, during the 1800s.
 There is a huge maple tree beside the Homestead Trail near where it meets the Community Center Trail, and this old tree marks the site of the Bryant homestead.
 Further along the trail you can see where ditches were dug by hand and a swamp was drained during the days when the Bryants lived here.
 Also running off the Homestead Trail is the Blackjack Trail which takes you in about 10 minutes back to the baseball field beside the community center.